onewayforever/mpi-tracer/README.md

 * MPITRACER_THRESHOLD

   MPI trace will log only the MPI behavior with message size larger than MPITRACER_THRESHOLD, default: 0 (log everything)

+* MPITRACER_DISABLE_REDUCER

+   MPI trace will summary all traces caught in each host and save to a single host, set to 0 to disable it, default: 1 (enable)

+* MPITRACER_FOUND_ASYNC_BUG_WARNING

+   MPI trace can be used to find program issues in using  non-blocking functions,  eg. MPI_Request is not used in pairs of MPI_Ixxxx and MPI_Wait/Test, set to 0 to disable it, default: 1 (enable)

+* MPITRACER_IGNORE

+   MPI trace will ignore the designated functions , separate by comma, eg. MPITRACER_IGNORE=MPI_Bcast,MPI_Barrier

 Example: